 Plus, there’s no guarantee that after a company trains someone, that the employee will even stay with the company.
 What’s to prevent the employee from going to one of their competitors?
 As I said…there is no loyalty anymore on either side.
 Loyalty is dead.

-Shift #3: When you Advance your Career [How Ascend to the Top of your Field]
+Shift #3: When to Advance your Career [How Ascend to the Top of your Field]

 While taking responsibility for your career development may sound scary, it’s actually a blessing in disguise!